yixuanlu17/yixuanlu17/README.md

 --->

 # Hi, I'm [Shayla (Yixuan)](www.linkedin.com/in/yixuanlu17) 👋 🤟
-I am an aspiring data analyst, and I believe that data tells us more than just numbers, it helps us understand our users and their desires.
+I love working in data science, and I believe that data tells us more than just numbers, it helps us understand our users and their desires.
 I want to pursue data science because I want the business to use data to maximize their value.

 I am passionate about data!
 I pride myself on my strong analytical skills and my ability to resolve potentially difficult situations.
 With 2 years of work experience and strong academy background, I have a strong insight into data.
 I am skilled in Python/R, proficient at writing statements with SQL,  designing A/B test and visualizing data with Tableau, power BI.